 “I’ve been stocking up on hand sanitizer, but now I’m worried.
 Is it OK for kids?

 The American Academy of Pediatrics advises adult supervision for children age five and under and says to keep hand sanitizer out of children’s reach.
 A lot of folks have stocked up on hand sanitizer during the pandemic, but it can be problematic, especially for very young children.
 Swallowing even a tiny amount can result in poisoning.
-That’s why the CDC recommends handwashing first and a 60% alcohol hand sanitizer only when handwashing isn’t possible.
+That’s why the CDC recommends handwashing first and an at least 60% alcohol hand sanitizer only when handwashing isn’t possible.

 “My students have always shared school supplies.
 Can I do that this year?”

 When kids share supplies, they also share germs.
 Keep each student’s belongings in separate containers, cubbies, or areas and label if possible to avoid mix-ups.
 If having enough supplies for all your students is a problem, plan activities that allow your students to use different supplies at different times.
 This will allow you time in between uses to disinfect.

 “I’m pretty sure masks will be required this fall.
 What’s the best way to clean them?”

 According to the CDC, cloth masks should be washed after each use with laundry detergent and the warmest appropriate water setting based on the type of cloth and according to manufacturer’s wash directions.
 You can use Lysol Laundry Sanitizer in pre-soak to disinfect your face mask.
 They can either be dried in the dryer on the highest heat setting or laid flat to dry, ideally in direct sunlight.
 Disposable masks should not be laundered or re-used.

 “I’ve always had comfortable seating in my reading corner.
 Will I have to get rid of it this year?”